MetricCalc

 Meters to Feet

-Convert metric room, site, and structure measurements into feet for US readers.
+Convert metric room, site, structure, and distance measurements into feet for US-facing readers.

 ft